At A Glance

 Voices heard in the program:

 Greta Greenberger was the Tour Guide Director for Philadelphia’s City Hall Tours and Visitor Center for 25 years.
 She was responsible for conducting tours of City Hall for visitors and school groups.

-Timothy Rub is the Director and Chief Executive Officer of the Philadelphia Museum of Art.
-He is an art historian who specializes in architecture and modern art.
+Timothy Rub is the former Director and Chief Executive Officer of the Philadelphia Museum of Art, and a former trustee of the Association for Public Art.

 Segment Producer: Bruce Wallace